-It could be our eyes (fonts need to be bigger), our ears (music needs to be louder) or our liver (nights out take much longer to recover from).1 Or, in my case recently, joints and tendons.2
+It could be our eyes (fonts need to be bigger), our ears (music needs to be louder) or our liver (nights out take much longer to recover from).
+Or, in my case recently, joints and tendons.1

-Confronting knee surgery, I was forced to face the possiblity that I might not be able to run again.
-I enjoy running so that was a dark thought for me, but slightly less so than it might have been because (just in time as it turned out) I’d run a lot while I still could.
+Confronting knee surgery in 2021, I was warned that I might not be able to run again.
+I enjoy running so that was a dark thought for me, but slightly less so than it might have been because I’d run a lot while I still could.
 If I couldn’t run anymore at least I could look back fondly rather than with regrets.
 I’d miss what I no longer had rather than what I never had.
 I’d be sad about the future rather than sad about the past.

-This is a great pattern to understand.
-But even once we know, it’s surprising how hard we have to work at putting it to practice.
+This is a useful aspiration.
+But even once we know, it’s surprising how hard we have to work at putting it to practise.

 As someone prolific once explained to me:

-The secret to having an amazing project to talk about today is to be also working on five other projects that won’t come to fruition themselves for weeks or months or years.
+The secret to having an amazing project to talk about today is to also have five other projects that won’t come to fruition themselves for weeks or months or years.

-Not many people can multi-task like that.
-And it’s contradictory advice-because the key to making any one of those projects successful is dedicated focus.
-The folks who solve that riddle are the ones we read about in biographies.
+Not many people can multitask like that.
+And it’s contradictory advice because the key to making any one of those projects successful is dedicated focus.
+The people who solve that riddle are the ones we read about in biographies.